-WATCH LIVE: Au pair to be sentenced for role in Fairfax County double murder
+WATCH: Judge sentences au pair for her role in Fairfax County double murder

-Prosecutors said Banfield, a former IRS law enforcement officer, conspired with Magalhães, with whom he was having an affair, to kill his wife, Christine, and Ryan.
-They said the two staged an elaborate scheme to lure Ryan to the home to get rid of his wife and blame her killing on someone else.
+During Banfield’s trial, Magalhães testified about conspiring with him to kill his wife, Christine, and Ryan.
+She backed prosecutors’ argument that the two staged an elaborate scheme to lure Ryan to the home to get rid of Banfield’ wife and blame her killing on someone else.

 Banfield faces life in prison with no chance of parole after his conviction on both counts of aggravated murder.
 He was also found guilty of use of a firearm in the commission of a felony and child endangerment, as his 4-year-old child was home during the killings.